vd269-dot/Vasudha-Lab-Hub/Lab 1/README.md

 ## Part 0.
 Know Your Master

+Rain Room is a piece from 2012, created by Random International founded in 2005 by Hannes Kock and Florian Ortkrass.
+Random International is a postdigital art group exploring the human condition expressing the impact of technological development.
+They fabricate large-scale interactive pieces, and have a global team that operates through their headquarters in London.
+Random International prides themselves on experimenting interactions through natural and intuitive behaviour which instigates subjective experiences of consciousness.

+The room uses 3D tracking cameras and sensors to detect where people are place in the 3D space, and shuts off the water directly above them.
+So one can walk straight through a downpour and stay completely dry.
+The core interaction is simple: the user moves, and the rain does not downpour on the user .
+Cameras read the user’s body as they navigate the space, and the ceiling turns off the valves above you, opening up a dry pocket that follows you around.
+Everyone can hear and smell the rain, and see it pouring down all around them, but no one gets wet.

 Before you prototype anything, get intimately acquainted with the piece you drew.
 Do real research.
 You are looking less for trivia than for the *shape of the interaction*:

 - What inputs are available to the user?
 What responses does the work give?
+Your body and your movement, picked up by overhead 3D cameras and sensors.
+The rain stops around the moving subject, preventing the user from getting rained on.
 - Who is present, and how does the piece color the relationships between them?
+The visitors sharing the space of the installation when walking under the rain piece.
 - What is the piece famous for?
 What are its strengths and its weaknesses?
+The feeling of controlling the rain, of being dry in the middle of a storm.
+Its strength is how natural the motion detection is that reacts seamlessly with movement.

   Sometimes the details of how the interaction worked are lost in history.
 Try filling it in with your imagination!

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

+“Motion Liquid”: We rebuilt the feel of that relationship using a webcam and motion detection instead of water.
+The camera watches a still scene; when a person moves, their motion becomes a rippling, water-like displacement on screen.
+The person is the positive space the effect responds to, and the liquid ripple stands in for Rain Room’s water, the visible trace of the boundary between the body and the element reacting to it.

 ## Part A. Plan